ladzaretti/jsoncompleter/readme.md

 Usage: jr [options] [strings...]
-  -m, --mark            Enable marking of truncated JSON lines -p, --placeholder     Custom placeholder for marking truncation
+  -m, --mark            Enable marking of truncated JSON lines -p, --placeholder     Set a custom placeholder for marking truncation -s, --skip-invalid    Skip invalid JSON strings from output -d, --debug           Print the position or line number of skipped invalid JSON strings to stderr

 Note:
   Assumes the input is a valid but truncated JSON string.